-In many communities of color, the processes of hair and skin care are developmental experiences that are integral to mental health, identity, cultural bonding, and more.
-Our guiding principles (F.R.E.S.H) have shaped our intentional mission in bridging the gaps in ethnic hair and skin care resources for foster and adoptive families.
+Hair and skin care are developmental experiences that are integral to mental health, identity, cultural bonding, and more.
+Our guiding principles (F.R.E.S.H) have shaped our mission in bridging the gaps in ethnic hair and skin care resources for foster and adoptive families.

 F is for Fellowship